mars0i/lescent/README.md

-When scientists do computer simulations of evolutionary processes--for example to generate simulated genetic data for comparison with real genetic data--it's inefficient to generate lots of genetic data that is just thrown away because it represents lineages that don't last into the present.
-That's what this program illustrates: With a "forward" simulation that runs from the past to the present, a lot of data is generated for no good reason.
+When scientists do computer simulations of evolutionary processes--for example to generate simulated genetic data for comparison with real genetic data--it's inefficient to generate lots of genetic data that is just thrown away: Lineages that don't last into the present can't simulate present-day data.
+That's part of what lescent illustrates:
+With a "forward" simulation that runs from the past to the present, a lot of data is generated for no good reason.
 To see this, try using the "Hide/show extinct" and "de/emphasize non-extinct" buttons.
-(While the lescent program runs quickly, that's because it simulates very few organisms in very few generations, and their "genes" consist of a few numbers.)
+(Lescent runs quickly, but that's because it simulates very few organisms in very few generations, with "genes" that consist of a few numbers.)

-As a result, scientists often use "coalescent" simulations, which generate lineages beginning from the present and moving backward in time.
+Thus scientists studying evolutionary processes often use "coalescent" simulations, which generate lineages beginning from the present and moving backward in time.
 Lineages that don't reach the present are never generated.
-(Although lescent is not a coalescent simulation, the kind of pattern that coalescent simulations generate can be illustrated with it by using the button that hides the extinct lineages.)
 Then, once a tree of lineages has been generated, patterns representing genetic data can be added to the lineages.
 This can be illustrated using lescent with the "new mutations" button.
+Although lescent is not a coalescent simulation, the kind of pattern that coalescent simulations generate can be illustrated with it by using the button that hides the extinct lineages.

 ### More info about the coalescent: